Optic neuropathy: Inflammatory

-Compressive optic neuropathy
+Compressive

 Tumors, infections, and inflammatory processes can cause lesions within the orbit and, less commonly, the optic canal.
 These lesions may compress the optic nerve, resulting optic disc swelling and progressive visual loss.
 Implicated orbital disorders include optic gliomas, meningiomas, hemangiomas, lymphangiomas, dermoid cysts, carcinoma, lymphoma, multiple myeloma, inflammatory orbital pseudotumor, and thyroid ophthalmopathy.
 Patients often have bulging out of the eye (proptosis) with mild color deficits and almost normal vision with disc swelling.

-Infiltrative optic neuropathy
+Infiltrative

 The optic nerve can be infiltrated by a variety of processes, including tumors, inflammation, and infections.
 Tumors that can infiltrate the optic nerve can be primary (optic gliomas, capillary hemangiomas, and cavernous hemangiomas) or secondary (metastatic carcinoma, nasopharyngeal carcinoma, lymphoma, and leukemia).
 The most common inflammatory disorder that infiltrates the optic nerve is sarcoidosis.
 Opportunistic fungi, viruses, and bacteria may also infiltrate the optic nerve.
 The optic nerve may be elevated if the infiltration occurs in the proximal portion of the nerve.
 The appearance of the nerve on examination depends on the portion of the nerve that is affected.

-Traumatic optic neuropathy
+Traumatic

 The optic nerve can be damaged when exposed to direct or indirect injury.
 Direct optic nerve injuries are caused by trauma to the head or orbit that crosses normal tissue planes and disrupts the anatomy and function of the optic nerve; e.g., a bullet or forceps that physically injures the optic nerve.
 Indirect injuries, like blunt trauma to the forehead during a motor vehicle accident, transmit force to the optic nerve without transgressing tissue planes.
 This type of force causes the optic nerve to absorb excess energy at the time of impact.
 The most common site of injury of the optic nerve is the intracanalicular portion of the nerve.
 Deceleration injuries from motor vehicle or bicycle accidents account for 17 to 63 percent of cases.
 Falls are also a common cause, and optic neuropathy most commonly occurs when there is a loss of consciousness associated with multi-system trauma and serious brain injury.
 In less than three percent of patients, an orbital hemorrhage after an injection behind the eye (retrobulbar block) can cause injury to the optic nerve, but this is readily manageable if it does not involve direct optic nerve injury and is caught early.
 The role of high-dose steroids and orbital decompression in treating these patients is controversial and, if administered, must be done very soon after injury with minimal effects.
 In patients with an orbital fracture, vomiting or nose blowing can force air into the orbit and possibly compromise the integrity of the optic nerve.